telefonicaid/fiware-keypass/API.md

 ## Introduction

-Keypass is multi-tenant XACML server with PAP (Policy Administration Point) and PDP (Policy Detention Point) capabilities.
+Keypass is multi-tenant XACML server with PAP (Policy Administration Point) and PDP (Policy Decision Point) capabilities.

 Tenancy is defined by means of an HTTP header.
 Default configuration uses `Fiware-Service` as the tenant header name, but it can be easily changed